Measuring the metacognition of AI: Results

 \section{Results}

 Given the large number of trials in our experiments, which can make even negligible effects statistically significant, we distinguish between statistical significance and \textit{practical} significance by defining \textit{Regions of Practical Equivalence} (ROPEs) \cite{makowski2019bayestestr}.
 For more information, see the Methods section.
 Hence, when a difference is said to be significant without further qualification, it means that it is \textit{both} statistically and practically significant.
+The meta-$d'$ experiments reveal that all three LLMs exhibited measurable metacognitive sensitivity, with $M_{ratio}$ values ranging from moderate to near-optimal, although some significant variation was observed across models and tasks.
+Crucially, we systematically compare the conclusions drawn from the meta-$d'$ approach with those drawn from the widely used metric AUC2 \cite{clarke1959two}.
+In the $c$-calibration experiments, shifts in decision criterion $c$ indicate that all three LLMs were able to spontaneously adjust their decisions in a manner consistent with the specified risk.

 \paragraph{Meta-$d'$ experiments}